 In addition, Logan has assisted numerous clients with compliance and planning issues related to the Affordable Care Act and its various mandates.
 He also speaks and writes frequently about the Affordable Care Act, qualified plans, and executive compensation issues.

-During law school, he was a member of the Cumberland Law Review.
-In 2000, he received his L.L.M. in Taxation from New York University.
-Logan is an Adjunct Faculty Member at the Cumberland School of Law, Samford University, where he teaches a course on ERISA and Employee Benefits.
+Logan is an adjunct faculty member at Cumberland School of Law at Samford University, where he teaches a course on ERISA and Employee Benefits.